StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

        * **batch_size** - Default `1000`.
        * **parameters** - Used in the Splunk API request.
 The default parameters provided make sure the Splunk saved search query refreshes.
 Default `force_dispatch: true` and `dispatch.now: true`.
 4. Under **relation_saved_searches**, add details of each Splunk saved search that the check should execute to retrieve relations.
+5. More advanced options can be found in the [example configuration \(github.com\)](https://github.com/StackVista/sts-agent-integrations-core/blob/master/splunk_topology/conf.yaml.example).
 5. Save the configuration file.
 6. Restart the StackState API-Integration Agent to apply the configuration changes.
 7. Once the Agent has restarted, wait for the Agent to collect data and send it to StackState.